 THE SHANDAKEN PROJECT AT STORM KING

 The Shandaken Project at Storm King is a residency program, offered at no cost to participants.
-The program follows the process-focused model of The Shandaken Project and offers unstructured time for artists of all disciplines.
+The program follows the process-focused model of The Shandaken Project and provides unstructured time for artists of all disciplines.
 The residency season begins in June and ends in late September.
 Residencies are two to six weeks, with three artists on site at a time.
 This intimate scale encourages dialogue between residents, while the private setting of Storm King Art Center’s grounds allows for intense focus on individual practice.
 The artists are housed together on Storm King’s site and are each given a simple, private studio, following plans developed and executed for Shandaken’s original campus.

 This program’s first season, in 2015, awarded 17 artists private studios on Storm King’s 500-acre site.
 Individuals working in and across the disciplines of sculpture, video, photography, performance, poetry, music, and critical writing are invited to apply.